prettysunflower/prettysunflower/README.md

 We're Remilia (she/they), Xeon (they/them), and Takeno (she/her), alias the prettysunflower (operating) system! 🌻

-We are software/website developers at the Réseau Koumbit, Factorio and Touhou players, and your local trans woman/enby/plural person.
+We are software/website developers, system administrators, Factorio and Touhou players, and your local trans woman/enby/plural person.

 We do love doing computer/servers/code stuff, riding trains, and reading yuri manga.
 Oh, and sunflowers, of course, they're pretty!